campelo/documentation/posts/publishing-spa-angular-aspnet-core/readme.md

 [Angular on iis](https://devblogs.microsoft.com/premier-developer/tips-for-running-an-angular-app-in-iis/)

-Then, you can create a new web.config file with the content bellow:
+Then, you can create a new web.config file with the content below:

 ```xml
 <configuration>